Salad Green

 Key Techniques

-- Raw in salads (most common)
+- Raw in salads with light dressing

 - Sautéing with garlic and olive oil

-- Blanching before freezing or composing
+- Blanching before freezing or incorporating into cooked dishes

 Classic Dishes